Old-school marketing: revisiting the Three Rs

 In days gone by, schoolteachers referred to the Three Rs: reading, writing and arithmetic.
 Let’s not worry about the fact that only one of them actually starts with an R. They were the cornerstones of education, on which everything else was built.

 As the owner of an engineering or tech company, your marketing needs to be built on equally solid foundations.
-And because we all like to prove how far we’ve come since primary school, we’ve created three real Rs for marketing software, engineering and high-tech businesses.
+And because we all like to prove how far we’ve come since primary school, I’ve created three real Rs for marketing software, engineering and high-tech businesses.

 Introducing the Three Rs of marketing success